Utah voter registration guide

 - be a citizen of the United States

-- have resided in Utah for 30 days immediately before the next election
+- have resided in Utah for 30 days immediately before Election Day

-- not be a convicted felon currently incarcerated for commission of a felony
+- not be currently incarcerated for a felony conviction

 - not be found to be mentally incompetent by a court of law